 Microbicides are substances that are being tested to help prevent the sexual transmission of HIV.
 Vaginal microbicides are intended as an HIV prevention option for women that, unlike male condoms, would not require negotiation with a partners.
 Rectal microbicides could be used by both men and women to reduce the risk of HIV infection during anal sex.

-Antiretroviral pill formulations can also be used for HIV prevention in an approach called pre-exposure prophylaxis (PrEP).
-The U.S. Food and Drug Administration has approved the use of a combination of the antiretroviral drugs tenofovir disoproxil fumarate and emtricitabine (TDF/FTC, or Truvada) as PrEP, and the World Health Organization issued a recommendation that PrEP be offered as an option to all people at substantial risk of HIV.
+Most of the microbicides under study employ ARV drugs that are commonly used in pill form to treat an HIV infection.
+ARV pill formulations can also be used for HIV prevention in an approach called pre-exposure prophylaxis (PrEP).
+Several regulatory agencies have approved the daily use of the ARV drugs tenofovir disoproxil fumarate and emtricitabine (TDF/FTC, or Truvada) as PrEP, and the World Health Organization recommends that PrEP be offered as a prevention option to HIV-negative people at substantial risk of HIV.